 These original shafts were replaced by shafts 3, 4 & 5.

 Since the mine opened the extraction of the salt has been via a square-patterned room and pillar method of mining.
 This leaves pillars of rock salt behind to support the roof structure.
-Work is carried out by staff of the Mining Department at Newcastle University to monitor the structure of the mine as it's the nature of rock salt to move over time (known as creep) and this must be constantly monitored.
+Work is carried out by staff of the Mining Department at Newcastle University to monitor the structure of the mine as it is the nature of rock salt to move over time and this must be constantly monitored.
 Over a long period of time the results from these investigations and other measurements have provided a wealth of knowledge when deciding on the size of pillars in new mining zones.
 This system means Winsford does not have to use roof bolting, metal mesh or pillar supports.